Rhythmic Movement Training, Malta

 The Prefrontal Cortex

 The frontal lobes receives its first level of neural development in the first year of life, with the right stimulation.
 The main time for neural development takes place between 9 and up to 25 years old.
 This area of the brain, behind the forehead, needs to receive all information from the senses so it can make decisions on how to give the most appropriate response to situations.
 It is our decision-making, problem solving, judgement, impulsivity, reasoning and rationalisation area of the brain.
-ADHD / ADD, reading problems, eye movements and comprehension challenges can be the result of poor neural connections to the Prefrontal cortex.
+ADHD / ADD, reading problems, eye movements, poor decision-making and comprehension challenges can be the result of poor neural connections to the Prefrontal cortex.

 Rhythmic Movement Training can help develop the Prefrontal cortex.